-if a director is independent, having regard to the circumstances set forth in Provision 2.1.
+The NC 4.4 determines annually, and as and when circumstances require, if a director is independent, to having regard circumstances set forth in Provision 2.1.
 Directors disclose their relationships with the company, its related corporations, its substantial shareholders or its officers, if any, which may affect their independence, to the Board.
-If the Board, having taken into account the views of the NC, determines that such directors are independent notwithstanding the existence of such relationships, the company discloses the relationships and its reasons in its annual report.
+If the Board, having taken into account the views of the NC, determines that such directors are independent notwithstanding the existence of such relationships, the company discloses relationships and its reasons

+Please refer to our disclosure in respect of Provision 2.1 above.

 4.5 The NC ensures that new directors are aware of their duties and obligations.
 The NC also decides if a director is able to and has been adequately carrying out his or her duties as a director of the company.
-The company discloses in its annual report the listed company directorships and principal commitments of each director, and where a director holds a significant number of such directorships and commitments, it provides the NC's and Board's reasoned assessment of the ability of the director to diligently discharge his or her duties.
+The company discloses in its annual report the listed company directorships and principal commitments of director, and where a director holds a significant number of such directorships and commitments, it provides the NC's and Board's reasoned assessment of the ability of the director to diligently discharge his or her duties.